-D. Sealed Indictments
+8.10.4 Sealed Indictments

 Ordinarily, an indictment is returned in open court making it public.
 The AUSA may request that the judge keep the indictment secret until the defendant is in custody.
 This is a valuable tool.
 In many cases, especially those involving multiple defendants, if indictments are made public or defendants are arrested at different times, other defendants may flee or destroy evidence.
-You may also be involved in cases with indictments being sought in several districts.
-By having an indictment sealed, you may coordinate multiple arrests to avoid tipping off defendants.
+Officers may also be involved in cases with indictments being sought in several districts.
+By having an indictment sealed, the government may coordinate multiple arrests to avoid tipping off defendants.
 Rule 6(e)(4).

-E. Post-Indictment Grand Jury Powers
+8.10.5 Post-Indictment Grand Jury Powers